 Standard & Poor’s downgrades 15 Spanish banks

-Standard & Poor's on Monday lowered the credit rating of 15 Spanish banks in a move that follows the agency's downgrade of Spain on January 13.
+Standard & Poor's on Monday lowered the credit rating of 15 Spanish banks in a move that follows the agency's downgrade of Spain last month.

 Spain’s biggest financial institutions were hit including Santander, BBVA, Bankia and CaixaBank, the ratings agency said in a statement.

 The agency lowered its rating for Santander, the biggest eurozone bank by market capitalisation, to A+ from AA- and lowered its rating for BBVA, Spain’s second-largest bank, to A from A+.

 “We expect the Spanish banking system’s profitability to remain below its historical average over the medium term as banks continue to operate in an unfavorable economic and financial environment” it said in a statement.